Our Youth

 “We’re strong, we’re resilient, we’re indigenous and we can handle anything that comes our way as a community.
 Our youth are our future.

-– Christina Sylliboy – Vice Principal
+– Christina Sylliboy – Principal

 Proudest Highlights